Board of Directors

 - Participate in training events to increase your knowledge to better serve the membership.

 1. Candidate must meet the minimum age requirement of 18 years as of the election date and be a member of Interior FCU in good standing, defined as follows:

 - $25 minimum balance in savings.

 - No delinquent loans.

-2. Candidate should be prepared to attend monthly board and periodic committee meetings if elected.
-Per the Board Standard of Performance, a director may be removed due to lack of attendance and his/her candidacy for a subsequent term may be rejected.
+2. Candidate should be prepared to attend monthly board meetings if elected.
+Per the Board Standard of Performance, a director may be removed due to lack of attendance and his/her/their candidacy for a subsequent term may be rejected.

-3. Desirable qualifications include actively serving on a standing or special committee of the Credit Union.
+3. In addition to attending monthly board meetings, desirable qualifications include actively serving on a standing or special committee of the Credit Union.

 4. No nominee for office shall serve in any capacity in the election process.
 No employee or relative of an employee of our Credit Union shall be allowed to run for any elected office.

 5. All officials and employees of other financial institutions will be prohibited from running for elective office of this credit union because of Part II of the NCUA Rules and Regulations, which prohibit “Management Official Interlocks.”